 Tuesday Sept.
 8 - Bid Day

 Breaking down each day of recruitment

-Every round of recruitment, women meet with their recruitment counselor (Rho Alpha) and other women to get a schedule, spend the day visiting chapters, and then at the end of the day talk with their Rho Alpha about how they're feeling and how it went that day.
-At the University of Minnesota we have four rounds of recruitment, and then bid day, over the course of two weekends.
+Every round of recruitment, women talk with their recruitment counselor (Rho Alpha) and other women to get a schedule, spend the day meeting chapters, and then at the end of the day talk with their Rho Alpha about how they're feeling and how the day went.
+At the University of Minnesota, we have four rounds of recruitment and bid day, over the course of a week.
 Here's a breakdown of what those rounds look like:

-Women visit up to eight chapters.
-It is VERY common to go to less than eight.
-Conversations are still more get-to-know-you but a little more in-depth.
-This is also the day to talk and ask questions about finances and chapter facilities.
+Women talk to a maximum of eight chapters.
+It is VERY common to talk with less than eight.
+Potential new members will watch a house tour video from each chapter.
+Women are still getting to know one another since this is the first round that individuals talk via Zoom.
+This is the day to ask questions about finances and chapter facilities.

-Women visit up to five chapters.
-It is VERY common to go to less than five.
-Chapter members share information about their philanthropy.
+Women talk to a maximum of five chapters.
+It is VERY common to talk with less than five.
+Potential new members will watch a video about each chapter's philanthropy during rounds.
 Conversations are more in-depth and values based.

-Women visit up to 2 chapters.
+Women talk to a maximum of 2 chapters.
 Conversations are longer, more in-depth, and values-based.